Check Out My Top 5 Concerts Ever!

-It was true and genuine privilege to be in his presence.
-Till this day, I can’t believe I saw Elvis live in person.
+It was a genuine privilege to be in his presence.
+To this day, I can’t believe I saw Elvis live in person.
 It still gives me goosebumps!

-After this religious experience, booked by my mom turned tour manager along with new back up group (my cousins and sister) I took the stage doing the Los Angeles Nursing Home circuit lip syncing to Elvis vinyl records doing my best to be just like him as the over 90 crowd cheered us on!
+After this religious experience, booked by my mom turned tour manager along with a new backup group (my cousins and sister) I took the stage doing the Los Angeles Nursing Home circuit lip-syncing to Elvis vinyl records doing my best to be just like him as the over 90 crowd cheered us on!
 It was a great way to start up in music!